First Time In Ho Chi Minh City? You Need Our 1-2 Day Saigon Itinerary

 Don’t worry though.
 The South Vietnamese are friendly and helpful people.
 They’ll guide you through their city.

-Kick-off the day with a delightful wake me up cafe sua da (Local iced coffee) and some local breakfast.
-There are plenty of Vietnamese coffee houses around offering takeaway coffees.
-You can get coffees at some breakfast places and street food stalls as well.
+There are plenty of Vietnamese coffee houses around offering takeaway coffee.
+You can get coffee at some breakfast places and street food stalls as well.
 Don’t like coffee?
 Try tra da, or iced tea.
-Refreshing and delicious early morning.
+Refreshing and delicious in the early morning.

 There are breakfast options aplenty in Ho Chi Minh City.
 The banh mi is a solid Vietnamese baguette.
 You can get the mixed meat, fried egg, or vegetarian options.
 Locals like to eat sticky rice cakes for breakfast as well.
 Pho noodle soup is a breakfast item on the menu throughout all of Vietnam.